Data modeling in Azure Cosmos DB for NoSQL

 }

-This could represent a person's stock portfolio.
-We have chosen to embed the stock information into each portfolio document.
-In an environment where related data is changing frequently, like a stock trading application, embedding data that changes frequently is going to mean that you're constantly updating each portfolio document every time a stock is traded.
+This example could represent a person's stock portfolio.
+We chose to embed the stock information into each portfolio document.
+In an environment where related data is changing frequently embedding data that changes frequently is going to mean that you're constantly updating each portfolio.
+Using an example of a stock trading application, you're updating each portfolio item every time a stock is traded.

-Stock zbzb might be traded many hundreds of times in a single day and thousands of users could have zbzb on their portfolio.
-With a data model like the example, we would have to update many thousands of portfolio documents many times every day leading to a system that won't scale well.
+Stock zbzb can be traded hundreds of times in a single day, and thousands of users could have zbzb in their portfolios.
+With a data model like the example, the system must update thousands of portfolio documents many times each day, which doesn't scale well.

 Reference data

-Embedding data works nicely for many cases but there are scenarios when denormalizing your data cause more problems than it's worth.
-So what do we do now?
+Embedding data works well in many cases, but there are scenarios where denormalizing your data causes more problems than it's worth.
+So, what can you do?

-In the JSON we chose to use the example of a stock portfolio from earlier but this time we refer to the stock item on the portfolio instead of embedding it.
-This way, when the stock item changes frequently throughout the day the only document that needs to be updated is the single stock document.
+In the JSON, we use the example of a stock portfolio from earlier, but this time we refer to the stock item in the portfolio instead of embedding it.
+This way, when the stock item changes frequently throughout the day the only item that needs to be updated is the single stock document.

 Person document: